 She met her husband of 56 years, the late great Ossie Davis, while they were auditioning for the play Jeb, and the two shared their lives together from that year forward--even co-authoring their joint biography in 1998.
 Ruby and Ossie’s love story is a rare successful one in show biz marriages.
 They got married in 1948 during a day off from rehearsal for a Broadway show called The Smile of the World, in which Ossie was playing a manservant and Ruby was playing a maid.
 They hopped a bus to New Jersey, because at that time there was a three-day waiting period to get a marriage license in New York.
 They grabbed two witnesses, found a Baptist preacher, had a very simple ceremony, and then zipped right back over the bridge to resume work on the play the next day.
 They co-starred in 11 stage productions and 5 movies, and were very much a team when it came to their political activism, working tirelessly together on a variety of civil rights and social justice causes.
 However, most of their greatest professional successes were in projects where they did not work together.
 They had an open and enlightened attitude about love, sex, marriage, and fidelity, and their union was strong enough to weather the up-and-down lifestyle of working actors, and, even more impressively, the hot and cold culture of movie stars.

 I had the honor of working with Ruby Dee in 1998 when she narrated my film, A Time To Dance, a documentary feature that tells the life story of dance therapy pioneer Norma Canner.
-I made that film with my good friend Webb Wilcoxen, my mother Anne Brownell, and producer Judith Quain, and when the four of us realized we were going to need a narrator, the selection of that voice was easy.
+I made that film with my creative partner Webb Wilcoxen, my mother Anne Brownell, and producer Judith Quain, and when the four of us realized we were going to need a narrator, the selection of that voice was easy.
 Norma had been a successful young New York actress in the '40s, and we wanted a famous narrator who had gotten her start in the same place and time, but had not given up the theater to start a family and begin an entirely new career, as Norma had.
-Each of us involved in A Time To Dance made a list of ideal narrators and it turned out we all made the identical list with only two names on it: Anne Bancroft and Ruby Dee.
+Each of us involved in A Time To Dance set about creating a catalog of ideal narrators and it turned out we all made the identical list with only two names on it: Anne Bancroft and Ruby Dee.
 We sent letters out to both actresses and got a response from Ruby’s people right away.
 We were told she always needed to read a script before signing on to anything, and so we sent the current transcription of our constantly changing documentary with the drafts of narration we were all struggling to write.
 Ruby, who apparently read our script in the waiting room of a doctor’s office, got back to us right away saying she would love to do it.

 I will never forget the day we spent with her.
 Webb and I picked her up at her home in New Rochelle.
 We had never even spoken with her on the phone, and she kept us waiting outside her house for a long time.
 We began to get worried--had it all happened too easily, was Ruby Dee really going to get into our car with us, drive to the city and be the voice of our film?
 When she finally did come out she seemed scattered, her voice was hoarse, and she wasn’t talking in complete sentences.
 Our concern then shifted to her state of mind--we weren’t actually sure how old she was at the time.
 She clearly had a staff of people working for her and Ossie out of their large home, but she brought no assistant or manager with her.
 The drive to the recording studio was surreal and even a bit farcical.
 Here she was, jumping into a car with two 25-year-old guys she’d never met, and giving us conflicting directions as to the best way into the city.